MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130614-using-smb-shares-with-hyper-v-replica.md

 #### Setting up the infrastructure

 To start with, we will try using the Hyper-V Manager UI.
-On the management node ( _mgmtnode.contoso.com_ ), open the Hyper-V Manager UI and add the server _aashish-server_ on the left-side pane using _“Connect to Server…”_.
+On the management node ( _mgmtnode.contoso.com_ ), open the Hyper-V Manager UI and add the server _aashish-server_ on the left-side pane using _"Connect to Server…"_.
 Now enable _aashish-server_ as a Replica server using the Hyper-V Settings on the right-side pane.
 As expected, we run into an error:

 <!--[![002 single server UI failure](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/6076.002-single-server-UI-failure_thumb_7A880E7A.png)](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/2870.002-single-server-UI-failure_3F9E4B00.png) -->

-The error encountered is _“Failed to add authorization entry.
-Unable to open specified location to store Replica files ‘\\\aashish-server3\Replica-Site\’.
-Error: 0x80070005 (General access denied error).”_ , and it is not a very helpful error message.
+The error encountered is _"Failed to add authorization entry.
+Unable to open specified location to store Replica files '\\\aashish-server3\Replica-Site\'.
+Error: 0x80070005 (General access denied error)."_ , and it is not a very helpful error message.
 Hopefully this blog can help alleviate that situation.

 #### Fixing the error